 This No-Knead Rosemary Bread is so easy to make and tastes just like artisan bread from a bakery.
 Your house will smell amazing and you will have fresh bread that is delicious on its own or perfect for dipping in soup or even making sandwiches!

-The best way to cook this bread is in a dutch oven but if you don't have one, you can also bake it in a different pot or pan and have delicious bread with hardly any effort.
+The best way to cook this bread is in a Dutch oven but if you don't have one, you can also bake it in a different pot or pan and have delicious bread with hardly any effort.
 Just make sure you have a pot or pan that can handle 450º heat and it should have a lid.

 How to Make No-Knead Rosemary Bread

-Use your silicone spatula to gently scrape the dough out of the bowl onto a piece of lightly floured parchment paper on a lightly floured surface.
+Step 4: Use your silicone spatula to gently scrape the dough out of the bowl onto a piece of lightly floured parchment paper on a lightly floured surface.
 Gently shape the dough into a ball the best you can.
+Cover the ball with plastic wrap or a towel to rest while the oven is heating up.

 Dutch Oven Advantages and Options

-Using a dutch oven when baking bread creates a beautiful and crunchy crust that most people think of when they think of rustic or crusty bread.
-The lid of the dutch oven keeps in the steam which helps with the crust and the overall baking process.
+Using a Dutch oven when baking bread creates a beautiful and crunchy crust that most people think of when they think of rustic or crusty bread.
+The lid of the Dutch oven keeps in the steam which helps with the crust and the overall baking process.

-I personally have a 6 qt. dutch oven Lodge and the dutch oven by Caraway Home and I love both of them.
+I personally have a 6 qt.
+Dutch Oven Lodge and the Dutch oven by Caraway Home and I love both of them.
 And a high-end option would be Le Cruset.

-The most important thing about the dutch oven for baking bread is the heat rating.
+The most important thing about the Dutch oven for baking bread is the heat rating.
 Can it handle 450º heat?
 Although there are some nice-looking and inexpensive options out there, not all of them have a high-temp rating.

 Absolutely, this bread can be made without the rosemary for a quick and basic loaf of bread that is perfect for sandwiches, toast, and more!
 You could also substitute another fresh herb if you don't have or like rosemary.
 See the picture below for a loaf without the Rosemary made with unbleached flour.

-- Not only is this bread no-knead, but there is also no scoring!
+Not only is this bread no-knead but there is also no scoring.
 The crust on my bread shown in the photos happened naturally and looked great!

 No-Knead Rosemary Bread